 2. Make sure the device is pointed to the target you are shooting at.
 The closer the bullet is to the axis of the beam — the more reliable are the measurements.

 3. Respect the distance from the muzzle to the radar.
-If the settings say “30 cm muzzle offset”, make sure your muzzle is 25-30 cm away from the radar.
-If you place your muzzle 1 m away, it would probably still record, but the readings would have a significant error.
+If the settings say “30 cm muzzle offset”, make sure your barrel is 25-30 cm away from the radar.
+If you place your barrel 1 m away, it would probably still record, but the readings would have a significant error.
 The reason for this is simple: Labradar can only mesure the radial velocity from the radar, which is not exactly the same as the actual bullet velocity, because the axis of the radar beam does not coincide with trajectory.
-It is, however, possible to calculate the real projectile speed (and that’s what the device does and displays), but to be accurate it need to know the exact distance from the muzzle.
+It is, however, possible to calculate the real projectile speed (and that’s what the device does and displays), but to be accurate it needs to know the exact distance from the muzzle.
+Wrong distance produces a bigger error in Labrabaco BC calculations than it does in the device’s V0 display.

 4. Make sure your tripod is very solid, and very well grounded.
 Do not hesitate to load the mounting platform with weights.
 Reason: if Labradar moves during the measures, the results can be completely random.